chris104957/django-carrot/docs/source/quick-start.rst

         url(r'^carrot/', include('carrot.urls')),
     ]

-For more information, refer to :ref:`carrot-monitor`
+For more information, refer to :ref:`monitor`

 Contribute
 ----------